-The bill amends Section 67-6539 of the Idaho Code to clarify the limitations on the regulation of short-term rentals.
+This bill amends Section 67-6539 of the Idaho Code to establish limitations on the regulation of short-term rentals.
 It prohibits counties and cities from enacting ordinances that effectively ban any type of short-term rentals, while allowing for reasonable regulations that do not impose different restrictions than those applicable to single-family dwellings.
-The bill also reclassifies short-term rentals as non-transient residential uses for zoning and building code purposes, ensuring they are subject to the same requirements as other residential properties.
-Additionally, it defines what constitutes "different restrictions or obligations" and emphasizes that short-term rental properties must adhere to existing ordinances related to noise, parking, and other regulations.
+The bill clarifies that short-term rentals will be classified as non-transient residential uses for zoning and building code purposes, and it outlines specific definitions for what constitutes "different restrictions or obligations."
+Additionally, it states that short-term rental properties must comply with existing ordinances related to noise, parking, and other residential regulations.

-Furthermore, the bill allows counties and cities to require a business license for short-term rentals, provided that the licensing does not impose prohibited requirements.
-It outlines the conditions under which a business license can be revoked and mandates that owners disclose certain safety features to prospective tenants.
-The bill declares an emergency, making it effective from July 1, 2025.
+The bill also introduces provisions regarding business licenses for short-term rentals, allowing counties and cities to require a license as long as it does not impose prohibited requirements.
+It specifies the conditions under which a business license can be revoked and mandates that owners disclose certain safety features to prospective tenants.
+The act declares an emergency, making it effective on July 1, 2025.

 Engrossment 1: 67-6539